ipfs/kubo/README.md

 To build go-ipfs with OpenSSL support, append `GOTAGS=openssl` to your `make` invocation.
 Building with OpenSSL should significantly reduce the background CPU usage on nodes that frequently make or receive new connections.

-Note: OpenSSL requires CGO support and, by default, CGO is disabled when cross compiling.
-To cross compile with OpenSSL support, you must:
+Note: OpenSSL requires CGO support and, by default, CGO is disabled when cross-compiling.
+To cross-compile with OpenSSL support, you must:

 1. Install a compiler toolchain for the target platform.
 2. Set the `CGO_ENABLED=1` environment variable.